 Sifting through a myriad of forms and spreadsheets, or manually entering the same information into several systems, leaves room for error, which creates a greater risk of non-compliance.

 Disparate systems are a challenge for many payroll administrators as payroll, time, and HR data are housed in different places.
 This makes it hard for information to be updated or audited during the payroll cycle, which increases risk that something will go wrong during the “payroll crunch.”

-Payroll is complex, and it is crucial to manage it accordingly.
+Payroll is complex, and it is crucial to manage it accordingly, especially in these uncertain times.
 There is no grey area, it is either right or wrong.
 Violation of laws such as the Fair Labor Standards Act (FLSA) can lead to serious repercussions for retailers.
 Inaccurate pay and tax deductions can also have damaging effects on employee retention and engagement.

 To mitigate risk of penalties, fines, and employee dissatisfaction, employers must make sure they’re not infringing on their employees’ rights by staying on top of the ever-changing compliance landscape.
 Combining payroll, employee record keeping, scheduling, and time & attendance in one single HCM system will help administrators manage large amounts of data during crunch time so they can pay employees accurately and on time.